Why we need more Black living kidney donors

 How long will it take to recover?

 Most living donors make a full recovery 4-8 weeks after surgery.
-Returning back to work will depend on the type of work you do.
+Returning to work will depend on the type of work you do.

 Will I be on any long-term medication?

-No, you will not be on any long-term medication as a kidney donor.
+No, you will not be on any long-term medication as a kidney donor

 Living with one kidney